A Healing Spice (Star Anise)

 Nutrition

-Star Anise should be used cautiously due to potential toxicity in high doses.
+Star Anise should be used cautiously due to its potential toxicity in high doses.
 Always use as directed and make sure to seek advice or do you own research when using for healing purposes.

 A Healing Spice (Star Anise) by Sue Cartwright, Spiral Leaf